flexera-public/policy_templates/cost/aws/rightsize_ebs_volumes/README.md

 ### Policy Savings Details

 The policy includes the estimated monthly savings.
-The estimated monthly savings if the volume is upgraded from GP2 to GP3.
+The estimated monthly savings is recognized if the volume is upgraded from GP2 to GP3.

 - The `Estimated Monthly Cost` is calculated by multiplying the amortized cost of the resource for 1 day, as found within Flexera CCO, by 30.44, which is the average number of days in a month.
 This value is not used for calculating savings but is provided as a reference.
 - Since the `Estimated Monthly Cost` of individual resources is obtained from Flexera CCO, it will take into account any Flexera adjustment rules or cloud provider discounts present in the Flexera platform.